The “drawing over other apps” permission

 package="your.package.name"><uses-permission tools:node="remove" android:name="android.permission.SYSTEM_ALERT_WINDOW" />

-with value set to string “remove”.
+Now check that even though we keep the SYSTEM_ALERT_WINDOW xml code, we configure it with the prop tools:node with value set to string “remove”.
 That way we have created a separate Android Manifest file for release mode that explicitly instructs the builder to exclude this permission from the release APK.
-Don’t forget to change your.package.name
+Don’t forget to change your.package.name above to the actual package of your Android application.

 How to remove more Android permissions